Florida Residency Guide · 2026 Edition

 Florida Driver License

-Required within 30 days of declaring Florida residency.
-Bring two proofs of Florida address plus identity and Social Security documents to a DHSMV office.
+Surrender your out-of-state license within 30 days of declaring Florida residency and obtain a Florida license, bringing identity, two proofs of Florida address, and your Social Security card.

 2